Legend of Hilaria: Variations

 The long Arabic version does not contain the revelation to Pambo (Arabic Bamfu), while in the short version Hilaria (not God) reveals herself to Pambo.
 In the short Arabic version, Pambo meets her in Alexandria, the role of Theodore is nixed and Hilaria confirms her identity to her parents by showing them distinguishing marks on her body.

 In the short Arabic and Syriac versions, the role of the strateletes of Alexandria is nixed.
 The Syriac version contains a formulaic exordium on the value of hearing of the great deeds of the saints, the unworthiness of the author and his refusal to be silent.
 It also gives Hilaria traits common to heroes: her birth was an answer to prayer and she is of fair complexion.
 At Scetis, she identifies herself as "John the eunuch, a slave freed by my master".
 Theopiste stays at Scetis for five years.
 Finally, the Syriac version has a different ending.
 After the monks realize she is related to Zeno, she leaves the monastery to live in isolation in a grotto, to avoid becoming conceited.
 She dies there.

 Hagiography

 Despite her purely legendary origins, Hilaria was later recognized as a saint in the liturgical calendar of the eastern churches.
 Her feast day in the Coptic church is 21 Tobi, which is also the Feast of the Dormition.
 In the Ethiopian calendar, it falls on the 21st of the month of Ter.
 In the Syriac Orthodox Church, it falls on 27 November or 13 January.

-The Legend is a monophysite work, which explains its positive portrayal of Zeno, who issued the pro-monophysite Henoticon in 482.
+The Legend is a miaphysite work, which explains its positive portrayal of Zeno, who issued the pro-miaphysite Henotikon in 482.